-The 12+34 setting can be useful for sending a copy of all outgoing sound as a monitor feed.
+- The 12+34 setting can be useful for sending a copy of all outgoing sound as a monitor feed. - These settings are not applicable when in Global Output Routing mode, and will be labeled as "Inactive".

-2 - ORGAN/ROTARY OUTPUT BUS
+3 - ORGAN/ROTARY OUTPUT CHANNEL/BUS

-This setting determines which output bus is used by both Organ Layers and the Rotary Speaker respectively.
+This setting determines which output channel (in Global mode) or bus (Per Program mode) is used by both Organ Layers and the Rotary Speaker respectively.
 Use the soft buttons for focusing each setting.

-With the arrow (\leftarrow) selected for the Rotary Speaker, its output bus will follow that of the Organ.
+With the arrow (\leftarrow) selected for the Rotary Speaker, its output channel or bus will follow that of the Organ.